 One evening, I threw leftover cereals over the small tiled roof that borders my attic window thinking birds would eat them.
 The next morning a group of grumpy-looking black redstarts stopped by for a snack.

 New Zealand is a bitter example of the havoc men can bring upon nature.
 By purposely or accidentally introducing a legion of alien species to this far-off land, men unleashed destruction and forever altered New Zealand’s unique indigenous wildlife.
-Rats, stoats, weasels, ferrets, feral cats and brushtail possums are the most notorious culprits because they predate on iconic, often endemic ground-nesting birds like the kakapo, the kiwi or the takahe, three flagship species, and have already driven several bird species to extinction.
+Rats, stoats, weasels, ferrets, feral cats and brushtail possums are the most notorious culprits because they predate on native and endemic ground-nesting birds like the iconic kakapo, kiwi and takahe, and many other less known species like the fairy prion and sooty shearwater, two burrowing seabirds.
+Introduced predators have driven several bird species to extinction in the past and continue to severely impact bird populations today.

 A single praying mantis species, the endemic Orthodera novaezealandiae, was originally present in New Zealand.
 Another, Miomantis caffra or “springbok mantis”, was Continue reading

-Audacity is a trait common to many New Zealand birds.
-Here, humans are not just tolerated; they are often chased, scrutinized and sometimes hassled—a specialty of red-billed gulls who snatch food off people’s plates at restaurants.
+Audacity is a trait shared by many New Zealand birds.
+Here, humans are not just tolerated, but often chased, scrutinized and sometimes hassled—a specialty of red-billed gulls who snatch food off people’s plates at restaurants.
 Species as different as keas, wekas and fantails (Rhipidura fuliginosa) all share this temerity and insatiable curiosity.
 Birds introduced from Europe are shy in comparison, save around campsites and touristy areas where they behave like natives.

 Monarch butterflies (Danaus plexippus) are famous for the epic annual fall migration they undertake to Mexico and Southern California.
 What is little known is that their range extends beyond North America to the Pacific, as far south as New Zealand.
 North American and New Zealand monarchs are the same species, so biologists believe that Continue reading